CN3ves/5-/docs/index.md

   <br>&nbsp;
 </details>

  * **Resistances** are permanent ranked descriptors that provide ways of measuring how much a character can take.
-Resisances are defined by a resistence value and a break-point, that is, a value until which fatigue penalties are not applied and then a value at which the character is incapacitated.
+Resistances are defined by a resistance value and a break-point, that is, a value until which fatigue penalties are not applied and then a value at which the character is incapacitated.
   > General examples of resistances would be physical and mental resistances.
 <details><summary><i>Examples for resistances</i></summary>
-  &nbsp;&nbsp;<i><u>Physical resitance:</u> The amount of physical damage the charatcer can handle. <br>
+  &nbsp;&nbsp;<i><u>Physical resistance:</u> The amount of physical damage the character can handle. <br>
-  &nbsp;&nbsp;<u>Mental resistance:</u> The amkoun fof mental stress the character can handle. <br>
+  &nbsp;&nbsp;<u>Mental resistance:</u> The amount of mental stress the character can handle. <br>
   &nbsp;&nbsp;<u>Social resistance:</u> The amount of social pressure the character can handle. <br>
   &nbsp;&nbsp;<u>Fire resistance:</u> The amount of fire damage and burns the character can handle. <br>
-  &nbsp;&nbsp;<u>Magic reisance:</u> the amount of magical effects the character can handle</i>
+  &nbsp;&nbsp;<u>Magic renaissance:</u> the amount of magical effects the character can handle</i>
   <br>&nbsp;
 </details>